Finalrentals

 Tip 6: Master the Rule of Roundabouts

-Unlike many European countries that use physical toll booths on motorways, Bulgaria operates a sophisticated digital e-vignette system.
+Unlike many European countries that use physical toll booths on motorways, Bulgaria operates a sophisticated e-vignette system.
 This is mandatory for almost all roads outside of major municipal boundaries.
 If you are caught driving on a national road without a valid vignette, you face significant on-the-spot fines captured by a network of overhead cameras.
 When you collect your rental car, the first thing you should do is ask the agent if the vignette is included.
 Most local rental agencies include a year-long vignette in the price, but it is your responsibility to verify this.
-If you are driving your own vehicle across the border, you must purchase one immediately at the frontier or online via the official website.

 Tip 8: Safely Navigate the Rural Roads

-While the main motorways connecting Sofia to Bourgas and Varna are in excellent condition, the same cannot always be said for rural routes.
+While the main motorways connecting Sofia to Burgas and Varna are in excellent condition, the same cannot always be said for rural routes.
 Potholes are a common sight, and some can be deep enough to damage a tyre or suspension.
 When driving in Bulgaria’s more remote regions, maintain a safe following distance so you have time to react to the car in front swerving to avoid a hole.
 Additionally, be prepared for vulnerable road users.
 It is not unusual to encounter horse-drawn carts, stray dogs, or herds of goats and cows crossing the road in agricultural areas.
-Drive with a sense of defensive awareness.
+Always drive cautiously and defensively.

 Tip 9: Avoid Driving at Night for Safety